keithalpichi/keithalpichi.github.io/_posts/2016-11-11-developer-bootcamp-research-review.md

 **Interview preparation and process- None, unfair comparison** (Hackreactor 3, Appacademy 1)

 I wanted a bootcamp to have high expectations of their students just like I'd want high expectations of a bootcamp.
 I wanted to be challenged.
 I didn't want my tuition going into a program that I can do on my own.
-I feel both do a very good job on this.
+I feel both do a very good job of this.

 **Expectations and value of curriculum- Both** (Hackreactor 4, Appacademy 2)